The bus pulled over to the curb. Outside, a woman with bright pink hair was securing a large black pug in its carrier purse.

 I was in a new city and I was surrounded by friends.

 There are friends waving at me from the Treehouse Nursery down the block, friends telling me about the sentimental reason for which they decided not to include their suitcase turntable in their yard sale (shame) and friends serving me steel-cut oatmeal and perfectly sized pots of tea at the coffee shop on the corner.

 I connect with more strangers each day than I did in 27 years of living in Montreal.
-(Mtl has a lot of good traits, but friendliness is not one of them.)

 In the morning, there are golden outlines of mountains poking out from the clouds.
 Roses line every street and the air smells like the country.